 New Income Streams

 I started to look into affiliate links through my blog.
-Whilst I’ve got as far as upgrading my WordPress account to accommodate affiliate links, I’m struggling to work out how to add them.
-Clearly it’s something I need to spend a little bit more time researching so I can a) find the right affiliate links for The Mindful Gingernut and to b) work out how to use them!
+Whilst I’ve upgraded my WordPress account to use affiliate links, I’m struggling to work out how to add them.
+I need to spend a bit more time researching so I can:

 Nothing.